PCO: Psychology for Counseling Courses

 Prerequisite: CLP 5166 AND PCO 6206C AND PCO 6216

-Placement of the student in a local mental health agency for 8-10 hours each week.
-The emphasis of this experience is on development of clinical skills in interviewing, assessment, and counseling of individuals, groups, and families.
+This course requires the placement of the student in a local mental health agency for 8-10 hours each week.
+The emphasis of this experience is on the student's development of clinical skills in interviewing, assessment, and counseling of individuals, groups, and families.
 Students will complete a minimum of 150 hours of field placement of which at least 40 will be in direct client contact.
 There is a weekly class meeting and individual supervision with the instructor in addition to the clinical activities and supervision at the practicum site.
 Permission is required based on requirements stated in the Counseling Track Policy Manual.

 PCO 6948 Internship in Counseling